 There are four Hilton credit cards from Amex and all of the points can be pooled.

-- Hilton Honors American Express Card – Earn 80,000 Hilton Honors Bonus Points with the Hilton Honors American Express Card after you use your new Card to make $1,000 in eligible purchases within the first 3 months of Card Membership.
+- Hilton Honors American Express Card – Limited Time Offer: Earn 100,000 Hilton Honors Bonus Points after you spend $1,000 in purchases on the Card in the first 3 months of Card Membership.
+Offer expires 8/25/2021.

 - Hilton Honors American Express Surpass® Card – Earn 130,000 Hilton Honors Bonus Points with the Hilton Honors American Express Surpass® Card after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.